rage/java-programming/data/part-8/3-similarity-of-objects.md

 **Let's revise the ideas once more:** for a class to be used as a HashMap's key, we need to define for it:

 - method `equals` , so that all equal or apporiximately equal objects cause the comparison to return true and all false for all the rest
-- metho `hashCode` , so that as few objects as possible end up with the same hash value
+- method `hashCode` , so that as few objects as possible end up with the same hash value

 <!-- <text-box variant='hint' name='Metodien equals ja hashCode avustettu luominen'>